 Despite the efforts of governments across in Latin America and the Caribbean since the pandemic began, new UNICEF data finds that one-third of all children in Latin America and the Caribbean are still not receiving quality distance education.
 Distance learning methods delivered through the internet, TV, radio, smartphones and SMS require access to technology that is not available in all households.
 Most affected are vulnerable children and adolescents, including girls, indigenous girls and boys, children with disabilities, refugee and migrant children and children from rural areas.
 Teachers also need access to adequate technology as well as training on distance learning methods.
 Parents and students need to be guided on how to work safely and independently online.
-This is especially true for younger children, for whom online solutions may only work if supported by a parent and if there is direct interaction with their teachers.
+This is One out of three children are still not receiving a quality distance education especially true for younger children, for whom online solutions may only work if supported by a parent and if there is direct interaction with their teachers.
 This is not always feasible, especially when there is only one parent in the household.